Rwanda’s Volcanoes National Park had 1 Gorilla family move to Uganda’s Mgahinga Gorilla National Park

 As stated by the Rwanda Development Board Chief Executive Officer, Rwanda has historically hosted the most gorillas crossing from neighboring countries.

-The Greater Virunga Transboundary Collaboration (GVTC), was established in 2015 between the Democratic Republic of Congo (DRC), Rwanda and Uganda, as a framework of programmes, plans and activities to conserve a network of transboundary protected Areas in Greater Virunga Landscape (GVL).
+The Greater Virunga Transboundary Collaboration (GVTC), was established in 2015 between the Democratic Republic of Congo (DRC), Rwanda and Uganda, as a framework of programs, plans, and activities to conserve a network of transboundary protected Areas in Greater Virunga Landscape (GVL).

 In the Greater Virunga Transboundary Programme revenue is shared 50-50 between the two countries when the Gorillas are tracked across either border.